 In 2013, his senior year in high school, Crawford committed to Southern Cal.

-June 2013: The Phillies chose Crawford with their #1 pick in the draft (16th overall), out of Lakewood High School in Lakewood, California.
+In 2013, the Phillies chose Crawford with their #1 pick in the draft (16th overall), out of high school.

 When the MLB Network interviewed J.P. right after the Phillies selected him, he said that he hopes to learn as much as he possibly can from Phillies shortstop Jimmy Rollins, then one day take his job.
 Then, Crawford broke out an ear-to-ear grin.